The Best Fantasy TV Shows on Netflix

-Fantasy has become a big deal, especially in the wake of Game of Thrones and particularly on Netflix.
-The streamer has spent huge amounts of cash in an attempt to figure out the fantasy genre.
+Post Game of Thrones, fantasy is a big deal, particularly on Netflix.
+The streamer has spent big in an attempt to take over the fantasy genre.
 The result?
-Nothing quite as big a deal as Game of Thrones, but a lot of very interesting TV shows.
+Nothing quite as big a deal as Game of Thrones, but a lot of very interesting TV.

 The Witcher (2019—)